 Before I get a bevy of “right thinkers” complaining about how I am being insensitive talking about Christmas, tough!
-If you go into work on that day, you can complain, otherwise, lump it (sorry, I am sick and tired of this whole Holiday instead of Christmas right think that has consumed right thinking folks).
+If you go into work on that day, you can complain, otherwise, lump it.
+I am sick and tired of this whole Holiday instead of Christmas right think that has consumed right thinking folks.
 I have no issue with Kwanzaa, Chanukah, or not celebrating it, just don’t get bent out of shape when I talk about Christmas.

-Gifts you shouldn’t give your kids (ever) was a helpful post from a while back, and I have also spoken on this topic about asking the question Is re-gifting gauche, but here are some more really helpful tips for those who read financial blogs to find out great Christmas Gifts for their loved ones, and have no idea what to get for Christmas:
+Gifts you shouldn’t give your kids (ever) was a helpful post from a while back.
+I have also spoken on this topic about asking the question Is re-gifting gauche.
+Here are some more really helpful tips for those who read financial blogs to find out great Christmas Gifts for their loved ones, and have no idea what to get for Christmas:

 Fake your own death

-, given how much is spent on Christmas, this might not be that bad an idea.
-Disappear, and reappear in March claiming you have amnesia and pocket all of the money you would have spent on Christmas.
-A better idea, is take your Christmas money, and hide out somewhere warm and nice, but remember not to come back with a nice tan (that might be a dead giveaway).
+Given how much is spent on Christmas, this might not be that bad an idea.
+Disappear, and reappear in March claiming you had amnesia.
+This way you pocket all of the money you would have spent on Christmas.
+A better idea, is take your Christmas money, and hide out somewhere warm.
+Remember not to come back with a nice tan (that might be a dead giveaway).
 No this isn’t a new idea, I borrowed it from General Hospital (or Days of our Lives), I like to think of it as the Soap Opera Option.

 I am too busy for Christmas

 Just never go and meet up with anyone who you might exchange gifts with until July of next year.
 You’d think this wouldn’t work but Michael James and I did this and we had Christmas in August this year (it works nicely).
 Claim you have a lot of work, or are on a business trip, or whatever.